-Firiplaka is the ultimate beach to have a full day beach day in.
-If Soaking up the sun and swimming in crystal blue waters is on your agenda, I would plan to spend your whole day here.
+Fyriplaka is the ultimate beach to have a full day beach day in.
+If soaking up the sun and swimming in crystal blue waters is on your agenda, I would plan to spend your whole day here.

 This is the largest sand beach on the island that offers plenty of space to layout and swim in the crystal clear waters.

 Getting to Firiplaka was not hard to get to, but parking can be a jam.
 Just like at Firopotamos, you’ll find cars parked along the long winding road that leads to the beach making it a one-way street.